Citroën C3 Aircross: India

 The C3 Aircross was launched in India on 15 September 2023, with deliveries commenced later on 15 October.
 It is available in You, Plus and Max trim levels and available with either 5 and 7-seater configurations.
 In January 2024, the automatic variant was made available for the Plus and Max trim levels.

 Citroën claimed that over 90% of its components are locally sourced at the Tiruvallur plant in Tamil Nadu and it will be exported to ASEAN, Nepal and South African markets.

 In India, the C3 Aircross received persistent criticism over the lack of equipment offered on the model.
 As a result of this negative feedback, Citroën revises its offering in this market in August 2024, adding automatic climate control, rear ventilation vents, LED headlamps, a folding key, a wider front armrest, rear window controls on the rear door panels, as well as 6 airbags as standard.
 The model was also renamed from C3 Aircross to simply the Citroën Aircross.

 Indonesia

 The C3 Aircross was introduced in Indonesia at the 30th Gaikindo Indonesia International Auto Show in August 2023, and later launched in Indonesia on 23 April 2024.
 Imported from India, it is available in a sole variant and 7-seater configuration.

 South Africa

 The C3 Aircross was launched in South Africa on 16 July 2024 in a sole Max trim, available in either 5- and 7-seater configurations, powered by a 1.2-litre PureTech turbocharged petrol paired to an 6-speed automatic.
-The Plus trim powered by a 1.2-litre petrol was made available in December 2024.
+The Plus trim (5-seater) powered by a 1.2-litre petrol was made available in December 2024.
+In February 2026, the C3 Aircross line-up was updated for the 2026 model year which saw additional standard features.

 Safety

+Bharat NCAP

+Bharat NCAP (based on Latin NCAP 2016) tested the vehicle in 2025: